 Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

-As always, there are several versions of the card from different AIB partners.
-We will find out which company has the best RTX 3080 graphics card.
+As always, there are numerous versions of the card from different AIB partners.
+We will find out which company has the finest RTX 3080 graphics card.

 Despite the new naming convention, NVIDIA is promoting the RTX 3080 as its flagship, which places the RTX 3090 firmly in the ‘enthusiast’ category.
-Reviews have largely confirmed the rumors and leaks prior to the release, and we can confidently say that the RTX 3080 is a perfect choice for a new graphics card.
+Reviews have largely confirmed the rumors and leaks prior to the release, and we can confidently say that the RTX 3080 is an ideal choice for a new graphics card.

 Although the RTX 3090 is more powerful, we consider a roughly 15% margin over the RTX 3080 to be nowhere near acceptable when the staggering $800 price increase is taken into consideration.

-We’re also happy to report that the RTX 3080 is now much more readily available despite some availability issues at launch.
+We’re also happy to report that the RTX 3080 is now significantly more readily available despite some availability issues at launch.

 Furthermore, the driver problems have also been ironed out to an extent.
-Right now, getting an RTX 3080 is probably the best gaming choice you can make.
+Right now, getting an RTX 3080 is probably the optimal gaming option you can make.
 Yes, that includes getting a next-gen console.

 Before we get started, it’s important to point out that NVIDIA’s fan-on-each-side design will be exclusive to its Founders Edition cards.
 This means the cards you read about today had to use an alternative design.
 In most cases, this has been the 3-fan design, a tried and tested method for GPU cooling.

-With that out of the way, here is our guide for choosing the best RTX 3080 graphics card in 2024.
+With that out of the way, here is our guide for selecting the best RTX 3080 graphics card in 2025.

 Let’s jump right into it!